 Tourist shuttles run daily to El Paredón from Antigua and Lake Atitlán.
 It may be easiest to arrange through your hostel or hotel.

 Getting to El Paredón by car

 If you’re getting to Paredón on your own, you can choose between two different routes.
-The first is by land and involves driving to Puerto San José, then turning west and continuing all the way to the town.
+The first is by land and involves driving towards Puerto San José, then turning west towards Linda Mar/Juan Gaviota and continuing on the fabulous paved road to El Paredón proper.
 If you’re coming from Antigua or Guatemala City, or anywhere east of them, I’d recommend this route!

 Getting to El Paredón on Public Transportation

 If you want to go to Paredón by bus from Antigua or Guatemala City, first find a bus that is going to Escuintla.
 In Escuintla get a bus to Sipacate (preferred) or to La Gomera.
 If your bus is only going as far as La Gomera, you’ll need to find another bus to Sipacate once you get there.
 In Sipacate, get a tuk-tuk to El Escondite (where the Marine base is), then catch a boat to El Paredón.
 The boat ride takes about fifteen minutes and costs Q5 per person.

 The trip to El Paredón takes two and a quarter to two and a half hours from Antigua by car or shuttle.
 It can take up to six hours by bus.

 Places to stay at the black sand beach at El Paredón

 Although these are far from the only places to stay in El Paredón, here are some options to get you started!